ArtoymRu/vocal-noise.separation/README.md

 ## 3. Futher implementation

 To create an effective speech-to-text pipeline, integrate audio separation tools like Spleeter, aligning with a larger workflow we need to tune all modules in the solution (separation, speech recognition, language models, ...) to reach the quality tresholds and not be over comlicated and demanding.

+So, basically it was shown that both classical DSP and DL approaches can be helpful.
+Since, DL approach looks much more stronger potentially.
+And the key problems I see are: fine tuning to particular noise type and computational requirements (may be problem for real-time product).
+Here as I believe hybrid model (DSP+DL) and some approaches like transfer learning may be suitable.

 ## Structure